ArjaanBuijk/CarND_Advanced_Lane_Lines/writeup_report.md

 <b>Fit polynomials through selected pixels</b>

-Once the valid pixels are selected from the thresholded binary image, either through windows search or in a region around the previously found lanes, a polynomial is fit through it.
+Once the valid pixels are selected from the thresholded binary image, either through windows search or in a region around the previously found lanes, a polynomial is fit through them.
 One polynomial for the left lane, and one for the right lane.

-To avoid jittery behavior, the pixels of the best fit curve of previously determined lanes are also activated.
+To avoid jittery behavior and improve stability, the pixels of the best fit curve of previously determined lanes are also activated.

-This polynomial fit is already shown as yellow lines in the images above of pixel selection with windows search or with best fit band.
+Examples of these polynomial fits are already shown as yellow lines in the images above.

 # 8. Sanity check and display lanes onto original image